TV Century 21: Overview

 In contrast with Polystyle Publications' TV Comic, which was a traditional strip comic, TV Century 21 was conceived as a newspaper for children with a front-page containing "Stop press"-style news items and photographs.

 The majority of the strips in TV Century 21 were set in the same shared future history.
 Even strips without a related TV series tied into it; for example, Special Agent 21 was set in the relative "past" and depicted the formation of the World Space Patrol seen in Fireball XL5.
 The primary setting was the 2060s, with each newspaper-style issue covering the "top stories" of the decade.
 Earth was depicting as having a World Government – based in the fictional Unity City, Bermuda, and incorporating a President and a Senate – whose authority encompassed most of the planet.
 Besides Spectrum, the World Navy, the World Aquanaut Security Patrol (WASP) and the World Space Patrol, all of which were seen in the Anderson series, the future Earth also boasted a World Army, World Air Force, and Universal Secret Service (USS).

 Elements of these would feature in multiple strips, including ones based on other series; elements of Fireball XL5 appeared several times in the Captain Scarlet adventures.
 Various textual commentaries established backstories for the characters that also connected the various series; for example, some of the Spectrum officers seen in Captain Scarlet were revealed to be former World Space Patrol agents.
 This did not necessarily contradict any of the TV series themselves as all were assumed to be set in the mid-21st century at least up until Captain Scarlet; Anderson's final two Supermarionation series, Joe 90 (1968–69) and The Secret Service (1969) had more contemporary settings.
 (The Secret Service never appeared in TV21.)

 A recurring plot element was the fictional Eastern European nation of Bereznik, a country not part of and hostile to the World Government.
 It appeared most frequently in the Thunderbirds and Lady Penelope strips, usually as an antagonist.

-After losing the Gerry Anderson license in mid-1970, TV21 became a television comic virtually in name only, with the Star Trek strip being the lone feature still related to TV.
+After losing the Gerry Anderson licence in mid-1970, TV21 became a television comic virtually in name only, with the Star Trek strip being the lone feature still related to TV.
 The publication became more typical of other British comics of the era, featuring a mix of adventure, humour, Western, and sporting strips, some of which were reprints from other publications.
 Marvel Comics reprints became a feature in the magazine's final year of publication.